DeiC-HPC/corelearning/README.md

 container. `websocket-host` is the hostname you want the websocket to respond to. `motd` is the message that will be shown in top of the terminal.

+### Docker image

+When creating a dockerfile for Corelearning, it should copy `server/term` into the container and make it executable.
+It should of course be placed somewhere in in the path of the user, for example `/usr/bin`.

 ### Hosting the web

 You will also need to host what is in the `html` folder.
 This can be done with